 The president’s executive orders, unveiled just one month after the mass school shooting in Newtown, Conn., encouraged doctors to talk with patients about gun safety and clarified that the Affordable Care Act does not prohibit physicians from reaching out to the authorities if a patient threatens violence.
-The president also ordered that federal research on gun violence resume, asking for involvement from the secretary of Health and Human Services and the Centers for Disease Control and Prevention.
+The president also ordered that federal research on gun violence resume, asking for involvement from the secretary of Health and Human Services and the

 “As physicians, we know that gun-related injuries and deaths are a significant public health threat,” said Jeremy A. Lazarus, M.D., president of the American Medical Association (AMA).
 “The AMA hopes the national conversation about both gun laws and mental health care will lead to meaningful action that will help prevent future acts of gun violence, including many that occur in the home.”

 While we don't tend to think of doctors as participants in gun-control actions, they have front-line access to troubled patients.